mendeljacks/orma/README.md

 ## Orma
 Orma is a light-weight declarative ORM for sql databases.

-Orma uses a json syntax to represent queries and mutations.
+Orma uses json syntax to represent queries and mutations.
 Queries are objects specifying which fields to query.
 Only fields which are requested will be selected.
 Symbols with a $ are called macros and are used to represent abstractions to the sql AST.
 Sql keywords can be accessed with the $ prefix and snake case. (eg $group_by, $limit, $where)